-Prereq: Enrollment in Dental Hygiene Program and successful completion of DHYG 248 Seventh in a series of seven courses, Fundamentals of Dental Hygiene I-VII, to further develop knowledge and comprehension of dental hygiene theory and practice for application to patients in a clinical setting.
+Prereq: Enrollment in Dental Hygiene Program and successful completion of DHYG 248 knowledge and comprehension of dental hygiene theory and practice for application to patients in a clinical setting.
 Development of introductory career strategies, practice management skills and further development of leadership skills.